MultiverseLearningProducts/swe/src/bootcamp/wk3/day2.md

 ```
 Now we have a card shape box in which we can display information about each restaurant (including it's 'thumbnail' image).
 They are spaced out evenly and we can scroll through them.
 I am also using `calc()` to calculate the width of the viewport minus the margins either side.

-What happends a the first breakpoint?
+What happens a the first breakpoint?

-Once our viewport size has broken through to be greater than `40em` the next block of css will overide previous styles.
+Once our viewport size has broken through to be greater than `40em` the next block of css will override previous styles.
 We want to jump from a single column layout to a 2 column layout.

 ```css
 @media screen and (min-width: 40em) {